Identifying Electrical Fittings: A Visual Guide for Helpers

 - Devices: The most common devices you’ll install are the receptacle (outlet) and the toggle switch.
 These are the points of use where power is delivered.

 - Specialty Fittings: Sometimes, the knockout hole in a box is larger than the connector you need to use.
-In this case, Reducing washers are used to bridge the gap and create a secure fit.
-For weather-exposed service-entrance conductors, a Service entrance cap, also known as a Weatherhead, is installed atop the service mast.
-Its downward-facing design prevents rain and moisture from entering the raceway system.
+In this case, reducing washers or listed adaptors are used to bridge the gap and create a secure fit.
+For weather-exposed service-entrance conductors, a service entrance cap, also known as a weatherhead, is installed atop the service mast.
+Its downward-facing design helps keep rain and moisture from entering the raceway system.

 Adhering to National Electrical Code (NEC) Standards

 Proper electrical fittings identification is not just a matter of practice—it’s a requirement for safety and code compliance.
-The nec code book contains detailed rules for every aspect of an installation.
+The NEC code book (NFPA 70) contains detailed rules for every aspect of an installation.
 Using the wrong fitting can lead to a failed inspection, or worse, a dangerous electrical hazard.

 A critical skill related to fittings and raceways is performing Conduit fill calculations.
 The NEC specifies the maximum number of wires allowed in a given size and type of conduit to prevent overheating and damage during pulling.
 To master these essential calculations, our guide on the NEC Chapter 9 Table 1 for conduit fill is an invaluable resource.